 Also, you have to decide who is inviting the guests.
 Will be from both the families, or will be from the bride/ groom’s family, or will it be on behalf of the couple?

 Ultimately, your budget will decide the kind of invitations to pick.
 Though you get wonderful hand-crafted invitations for cost-effective prices, if you want the best, you will have to pay more.
 Once you have specific answers to the above questions, we can move to the items that should be included in your wedding invitation.

-We have to start at the main point, should we?
-Let us make it clear that it is a wedding invitation.
-How you wish to phrase it depends on the theme of the wedding.
-Keep it light and casual or use lyrical prose.
+How you wish to phrase things depends on the theme and formality of the wedding.
+The wording can be light and casual or use lyrical prose.
 The idea here is to show guests that you are inviting them to a wedding.

 Names of the Couple

 Well, no points for guessing.
 Once guests know it’s a wedding invitation, they’ll want to know who the couple is.
 Traditional invitations have the name of the bride, followed by the name of the groom.
 That doesn’t mean it has to be continued.
 Some like to go alphabetically, while others decide the order based on how poetic the overall invitation sounds.
 Or alternatively, you can add a monogram to the envelope with both your initials.